v8/v8.dev/src/blog/v8-release-74.md

 // → SyntaxError
 ```

-For more information, read our [WebFu article on public and private class fields](https://developers.google.com/web/updates/2018/12/class-fields).
+For more information, read our [explainer on public and private class fields](/features/class-fields).

 ### `Intl.Locale`